 It is because of this reason that I thought of posting its recipe here.

-- After removing the leaves from the stalks, wash it.
+- After removing the leaves from the stalks, wash them.
 It has a lot of dust so while washing change the water several times till you get clean water.
 Better to use a wide vessel for washing it.
 Also, the stalks can be washed and used for making soup stock.

 - Then, boil it.
 It gets cooked very quickly so cook it in the pressure cooker for just one whistle.